Not picking on you bigcranky, you know I'm a fan - but this is an excellent way to put the following:

-"Hiking is as close to God as you can get without going to Church." - BobbyJo Sargent aka milkman JUST WHEN YOU THINK YOUR ALMOST THERE YOU REALIZE YOU STILL HAVE A LONG WAY TO GO
+"Hiking is as close to God as you can get without going to Church." - BobbyJo Sargent aka milkman Sometimes it's nice to take a long walk in THE FOG.

 I'm just happy he didn't tear me up too bad.
 My wife won't throw people in to a rape frenzy and I'm probably too frugal.
 I'm good with that.
 Carry on